 Volkswagen Commercial Vehicles systematically continued its modernization program at the Hanover plant in 2019.
 One of the most cutting-edge final coat paint shops in the Volkswagen Group began operating at Hanover in 2019.
 The new facility uses less resources and has a barrier-free design.
 It took one-and-a-half years to build and cost some €70 million.
 Power and material consumption is slashed thanks to it: New process technologies save more than 25,000 megawatts of energy and tons of material a year.
 Up to 600 kilograms of primer (a layer for the lacquered surfaces below the top coat) are eliminated every working day.
 A total of 3,400 cubic meters of fresh water are saved every year and no chemicals are used any more.

 In dialog with the neighborhood and society

-Regular exchange between company members, residents and representatives from stakeholders, such as schools, environmental associations and public authorities, have been a firm part of the company’s engagement at Volkswagen Commercial Vehicles’ site in Hanover for more than three decades.
+Regular exchange between company representatives, residents and stakeholders, such as schools, environmental associations and public authorities, has been a firm part of the company’s engagement at the Hanover site for more than three decades.

 When the decision was taken to expand the Poznań and Września sites in Poland, the concept of open dialog was also extended to include them and the format was tailored to local requirements.
 Apart from residents, representatives from the council, public authorities and the churches take part in events at Poznań.